kalisio/feathers-keycloak-listener/docs/Business_Logic.md

 * internal ids

 You will also rely on command history.
-Hence, the more you logged the actions, the better.
+Hence, the more you have logged the actions, the better.